selena-groh/comp20-s2017-team3/README.md

 The game ends when one user obtains 4 same-colored discs in a row horizontally, vertically, or diagonally.
 If both users obtain a win at the same time, the game ends in a tie.
 If the board fills up with pieces without a win, the game is over with no winners.

 ## Features
-#### Front-end framework (Bootstrap)
+#### Front-end framework
-We used Bootstrap for the interface design.
+We used Bootstrap for the interface design of our application.

 #### Server-side data persistence (MongoDB)
 We used MongoDB to store statistics on how many wins there are for each color across games.
 This information is useful in determining if player one or player two has a disproportionate advantage.

 #### Charts and Graphs
 We used the [Google Charts API](https://developers.google.com/chart/) to graphically represent the data stored in MongoDB on our stats.html page.
-#### Use of a JavaScript framework for games (canva.js)
+#### Use of a JavaScript framework for games
-We used canva.js to create the visuals of our game including the gameboard and game pieces.
+We used [crafty.js](http://craftyjs.com/) to create the visuals of our game including the gameboard and game pieces.

 ## Deviations from Initial Design
 #### Circular Pieces